nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-lists-and-directories/how-to-configure-a-new-directory-cache.md

     </extension>
     ```

     The example above is about a SQL directory.
-You should adapt the&nbsp;`target` to the type of directory you're using.
+You should adapt the `target` to the type of directory you're using.

-&nbsp;

 * * *